Last updated: 25 October, 2024 @ 08:27

 Whelk perfection, the quest was over

-With my next Kronenbourg I was presented a menu – and that’s when everything changed.
+With our next Kronenbourgs we were presented a menu – and that’s when everything changed.

-Removing the operculum, or shoe, of the Whelk’s foot, I teased the piece of meat from the shell, plunged it into the previously pristine mayo, brought it to my mouth – and ended my three-year Whelk odyssey.
+Removing the operculum, or shoe, of the whelk’s foot, we teased the piece of meat from the shell, plunged it into the previously pristine mayo, brought it to our mouths – and ended my three-year Whelk odyssey.

-Returning home, admittedly slightly hungover, I searched the internet for a similar recipe.
+Returning home, admittedly slightly hungover, we searched the internet for a similar recipe.

-This one by cookswithoutborders is the closest I’ve found.
+This one by cookswithoutborders is the closest we found.

-I have two additional pieces of advice to offer off the back of my Cherbourg adventure.
+We have two additional pieces of advice to offer off the back of our Cherbourg adventure.

-The first is to definitely, 100%, serve the Whelks cold.
+The first is to definitely, 100%, serve whelks cold.

-My second tip is when at your fishmongers look to buy smaller Whelks.
+Our second tip is when at your fishmongers, look to buy smaller whelks.
 The large ones are simply too large – for this type of dish at least.

 Bonus tip: Grab yourself some cold Kronenbourg….